(If you want a quick guide for beginners how to start investing in the Philippine stock market, you can download your free ebook here.)

 Another way of doing trading that is recently emerging is CopyTrading.

-If you’re the other person who really doesn’t have the time to do active trading yourself, then Copytrading can be a good option for you.
+If you’re the other person who doesn’t have the time to do active trading yourself, then Copytrading can be a good option for you.

 You can watch this video for the benefits of this Copytrading approach.